Hastings Center Report Submission Guidelines

 6. Annas, “Whose Waste?,” 38.

+The titles of all journals should be spelled out in full.
 Omit “The” at the start of journal titles.

 List issue number (or month, if there is no issue number) if necessary to disambiguate the reference.
 For example, no issue number is needed for the New England Journal of Medicine and the Journal of the American Medical Association, which use a single set of consecutive page numbers throughout a volume.